open-telemetry/opentelemetry-specification/specification/profiles/mappings.md

 - `process.executable.build_id.go`
 - `process.executable.build_id.profiling`

 If possible all the above listed attributes SHOULD be present in a `Mapping`.
+To promote interoperability, it is RECOMMENDED for `process.executable.build_id.profiling` to be present in every `Mapping`.

 ### Algorithm for `process.executable.build_id.profiling`

 In some environments GNU and/or Go build_id values are stripped or not usable - for example Alpine Linux which is often used as a base for Docker environments.
-In such cases, profiling generates build ids using a specified algorithm.
-The algorithm hashes the first and last page of a file together with its length:
+For that reason and to promote interoperability, a deterministic build_id generation algorithm that hashes the first and last page of a file together with its length is defined as:

-SHA256(first4k, last4k, fileLen)
+TRUNC(SHA256(first4k, last4k, fileLen))

+where `TRUNC` returns the first 16bytes of the input, `fileLen` is the 8byte big-endian serialization of the file length and `first4k`, `last4k` are the first and last 4096 bytes of the file (may overlap).